DEGIRO vs Saxo Bank

 DEGIRO — manual only

-• No AutoInvest or savings plan feature.
+• No AutoInvest or savings plan feature — DEGIRO does not offer automatic recurring purchases.

 Saxo Bank — AutoInvest